adapole/cicada-sync/README.md

 ## Usage

 After installing the plugin, you'll find a new "Sync" button in Obsidian.
 Simply press this button to sync your vault with the remote Git repository.

+## Attribution

+Cicada-Sync is adapted from the Yaos library by Mahyar Mirrashed [link](https://github.com/mahyarmirrashed/yaos/).